OSDG-IIITH/hacktoberfest/README.md

 29th October | 10 am - 5 pm

 ### Sponsors:
-- Venue & WiFi sponsored by IIIT-H,
+- Venue & Wi-Fi, refreshments sponsored by IIIT-Hyderabad
-- Tea & Snacks sponsored by Center for Open Source, IIIT-H
-- Lunch sponsored by Digital Ocean (not-confirmed)
-- T-shirt sponsored by Digital Ocean & GitHub
+- T-shirt* by Digital Ocean & GitHub
 - You can also reedem $10 credit in infrastructure at [Digital Ocean](do.co/hacktoberfest17).
+- Win swag from various FOSS organsaitons
+- Looking for Sponsors for lunch.

+For Partnership/Sponsorship opportunities, contact [Ranjith Raj Vasam](https://www.linkedin.com/in/ranjithrajvasam/) at ranjithraj.vasam@gmail.com

 ### Main Organiser:
 OSDG - IIIT in asscoation with Center for Open Source, IIIT Hyderabad.